Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/new-supreme-court-ruling-could-release-thousands-of-inmates.md

 url = "/blog/supreme-court-ruling-release-thousands-inmates/"

 +++
-The Supreme Court ruling announced they will allow those [inmates](https://www.sevenslegal.com/) who were sentenced  individuals that are currently serving life-without-parole sentences will have a chance to argue their release from prison.
+The Supreme Court ruling announced they will allow those [inmates](https://www.sevenslegal.com/) who were sentenced  as individuals that are currently serving life-without-parole sentences will have a chance to argue their release from prison.

 ## New Supreme Court Ruling Could Release Thousands of Inmates